Drug dealers targeting boys as young as 13 to work in gangs | ITV News

 These are drug gangs run from urban bases that stretch out to customers in rural areas using young and vulnerable people as couriers.

-Since the BTP county lines taskforce was set up in late 2019 officers have arrested 2,250 suspects linked to the gangs, 40% of whom were under the age of 19.
+Since the BTP county lines taskforce was set up in 2019, officers have arrested 2,250 suspects linked to the gangs, 40 percent of whom were under the age of 19.

-Of the under-19s only 20% have faced criminal charges because many young people are recognised as victims of exploitation.
+Of the under-19s only 20 percent have faced criminal charges because many young people are recognised as victims of exploitation.

 Detective Superintendent Gareth Williams, BTP’s County Lines Taskforce lead, said: “It’s not uncommon for my dedicated teams to encounter children on the railway who are being exploited to traffic drugs.